chaitusolasa/Elk-stack/README.md

-Now this whole process is done manually so now I wan to deploy this whole infrastructure on IaC way so that it will remove the whole manual effort and everything will be done on single git push
+Now this whole process is done manually so now I wan to deploy this whole infrastructure on IaC way so that it will remove the whole manual effort and also makes it a standard where everything works in the same way everytime and the whole process will be triggered on just a single git push

 Gitlab
 ________